Courseiva

 Why this answer

-Option D is wrong because increasing DynamoDB write capacity does not speed up the Lambda processing.
+Option D is incorrect because increasing DynamoDB write capacity does not speed up the Lambda processing; the bottleneck is the sequential processing within the function.

 MCQhard